cs-4241-2024/a2-shortstack/README.md

 Sample Readme (delete the above when you're ready to submit, and modify the below so with your links and descriptions)
 ---

-## Your Web Application Title
-Include a very brief summary of your project here.
-Be sure to include the CSS positioning technique you used, and any required instructions to use your application.
+## Habit Tracker
+I created a tool track new habits.
+There is a form on the left side of the page to submit a new habit.
+Once submitted this form is added to the table and server, with an additional derived value of "consistency".
+Habits can be deleted by clicking the delete button of the corresponding habit.
+I did however run into a bug where sometimes you may need to refresh the page after adding a habit for the delete button to work properly.

-## Technical Achievements
+### Technical Achievements
-- **Tech Achievement 1**: Using a combination of...
+- **Tech Achievement 1**: Created a single page app displaying both the form and table, using flexbox styling.

-### Design/Evaluation Achievements
-- **Design Achievement 1**: